LSU Tigers start season at home against the Mississippi Valley State Delta Devils - WTOP News

 Baton Rouge, Louisiana; Monday, 8 p.m.
 EST

-BOTTOM LINE: The LSU Tigers host the Mississippi Valley State Delta Devils for the season opener.
+BOTTOM LINE: The LSU Tigers start the season at home against the Mississippi Valley State Delta Devils.

-Mississippi Valley State finished 4-14 in SWAC games and 1-19 on the road last season.
-The Delta Devils averaged 61.0 points per game last season, 13.3 from the free-throw line and 15.3 from beyond the arc.
+Mississippi Valley State finished 5-27 overall with a 1-19 record on the road last season.
+The Delta Devils averaged 61.0 points per game while allowing opponents to score 74.8 last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.